Alan Schwarz: Concussion reporting

-In 2005, a mutual friend had introduced him to Christopher Nowinski, a former Harvard University football player who later joined World Wrestling Entertainment and had written a book manuscript on football's concussion crisis.
+In 2005, a mutual friend introduced him to Christopher Nowinski, a former Harvard University football player who later joined World Wrestling Entertainment and had written a book manuscript on football's concussion crisis.
 Schwarz was one of the few people who recognized the importance of Nowinski's research and later told an interviewer:

 "No one thought his book was worth publishing (read: commercially viable).
 I said that was nuts—this was clearly in important matter that should be put in print if only as a public service.
 But no one gave it the time of day ...
 Then, over a year later, in December 2006, Chris called me out of the blue.
 He said, “Alan, I might have some big news on my hands, and you’re the only one who ever took me seriously.”
 Andre Waters, the former Philadelphia Eagles safety, had killed himself a few weeks before and Chris was having the brain tissue examined for Chronic Traumatic Encephalopathy, the disease to that point seen almost exclusively in boxers.
 He had the same brain disease as BOXERS.
 How many NFL players could also be affected?
 Furthermore, millions of children play tackle football every week—what about them?
 Could they be at risk, too?
 From the start, this was considered by the Times, and me, to be as much of a public-health story as an NFL one.
 "Schwarz wrote a front-page Times story on how Waters had been diagnosed with chronic traumatic encephalopathy (C.T.E.) – the brain disease more commonly known as pugilistica dementia, or "punch-drunk syndrome".
-It was the first major-media article on C.T.E. and its effects on football players.
-The Times hired Schwarz a few weeks later.
+It was the first news media article on C.T.E. and its effects on football players.
+The Times hired Schwarz a few weeks later to follow the story.